Declaring element

 command.

-The basic command is: hide empty members
+The basic command is: hide empty members.
+This

 command will hide attributes or methods if they are empty.

-Instead of empty members
+Instead of empty members, you can use:

-* empty fields
+* empty fields or empty attributes for empty fields,

-* empty methods
+* empty methods for empty methods,

-which will hide fields, even if they are described,
+* fields or attributes which will hide fields, even if they are described,

-which will hide methods, even if they are described,
+* methods which will hide methods, even if they are described,

-which will hide fields and methods, even if they are described,
+* members which will hide fields and methods, even if they are described,

-for the circled character in front of class name,
+* circle for the circled character in front of class name,

-for the stereotype.
+* stereotype for the stereotype.

-You can also provide, just after the hide
+You can also provide, just after the hide or show

 keyword:

-for all classes,
+* class for all classes,

-for all interfaces,
+* interface for all interfaces,

-for all enums,
+* enum for all enums,

-for classes which are stereotyped with foo1,
+* <<foo1>> for classes which are stereotyped with foo1,

 * an existing class name.

-You can use several show/hide
+You can use several show/hide commands to define rules and

 exceptions.